microsoft/CosmosDB_Multi-Tenant/README.md

 * tBizAddress/zipcode

 5.3 Set the 'automatic' property value to 'false' and type "/*" as path property value in the excludeedPaths section to exclude all the attributes.

-Enter "/creditCard/?" as the value to the path property in the includedPath section. enter "," and copy and paste the section below to enter all the indexing property names.
+Enter "/creditCard/?" as the value to the path property in the includedPath section.

+enter "," and copy and paste the section below to enter all the indexing property names.

-Your indexing policy should look like the following picture.
+Your indexing policy should look like the following picture when you complete.

 <img src="./images/CosmosDB_Indexing_include_path_view_Marked.jpg" alt="Modified indexing policy to index specific properties" width="800">

 5.4 Run the SQL query and check the Query Stats